 Pumpkin

 Pumpkin is great for your dog’s digestion, but the same can’t be said for pumpkin pie!
 While pure pumpkin is a superfood for dogs and a natural stomach soother, pumpkin pie contains ingredients that are toxic to your dog, like nutmeg.
+Rule of thumb: only go for canned, pure pumpkin with no additives, or fresh steamed pumpkin.

 Sweet Potatoes